Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Introduction

-The promise of focusing on MPEs and related infinitesimal treatment effects has been widely recognized across a number of application areas. \citep{heckman2005structural} and \citep{carneiro2010evaluating} argue that, in models with endogenous selection into treatment, MPEs present a realistic yet still policy-relevant target for inference. \citet{kennedy2019nonparametric} advocates for evaluating interventions that modify propensity scores (as opposed to ones that fix treatment paths) as a pragmatic approach to dynamic treatment rules. \citet{munro2025treatment} consider causal inference in marketplaces under supply-demand equilibrium, and find that various MPEs can be estimated---and used for welfare-improving targeting---using simple non-parametric approaches.
+The promise of focusing on MPEs and related infinitesimal treatment effects has been widely recognized across a number of application areas. \citet{heckman2005structural} and \citet{carneiro2010evaluating} argue that, in models with endogenous selection into treatment, MPEs present a realistic yet still policy-relevant target for inference. \citet{kennedy2019nonparametric} advocates for evaluating interventions that modify propensity scores (as opposed to ones that fix treatment paths) as a pragmatic approach to dynamic treatment rules. \citet{munro2025treatment} consider causal inference in marketplaces under supply-demand equilibrium, and find that various MPEs can be estimated---and used for welfare-improving targeting---using simple non-parametric approaches.
 And \citet{wager2021experimenting} argue that, beyond being of inherent interest, MPEs can be used to efficiently improve overall system performance via gradient-based algorithms.

-Relative to this line of work, our main contribution is to develop general results for estimating MPEs that apply to general dynamic problems; in contrast, most existing work focused on single time period problems with difficulties arising from endogenous selection and/or equilibrium formation.
-Estimating dynamic MPEs poses new challenges because even an infinitesimal perturbation propagates through time, and so a decision taken today not only affects the outcome observed today but also shapes the distribution of covariates and actions in subsequent time periods.
+Relative to this line of work, our main contribution is to develop general results for estimating MPEs that apply to dynamic problems.
+Most existing work on MPEs focuses on single time period problems with difficulties arising from endogenous selection and/or equilibrium formation.
+Estimating dynamic MPEs poses new challenges because the effects of any policy change propagate through time and so, e.g., a decision taken today not only affects the outcome observed today but also shapes the distribution of covariates and actions in subsequent time periods.
 This phenomenon is closely related to carryover effects \citep{bojinov2023design,hu2022switchback} and temporal interference \citep{farias2022markovian,glynn2020adaptive}.